Introduction

 Main readings

-• Michaillat (2012) – This paper establishes that usual matching models do not have job rationing and develops a matching model with job rationing.
-In this model all fluctuations are caused by shocks to labor productivity.
-This is because the model is in the Diamond-Mortensen-Pissarides tradition: it only features a labor market, so there is no scope for aggregate-demand shocks.
+- Michaillat (2012) – This paper establishes that usual matching models do not have job rationing and develops a matching model with job rationing.
+In that model unemployment can be decomposed into rationing and frictional components.
+In recessions, the rationing component is large while the frictional component is small.

-• Michaillat, Saez (2015) – This paper extends the model in Michaillat (2012) by introducing an aggregate demand.
-This is done by adding to the labor market a product market with a similar matching structure.
+- Michaillat and Saez (2015) – This paper adds aggregate demand to the model in Michaillat (2012).
+This is done by adding a product market to the labor market with a similar matching structure.
 Aggregate demand shocks generate fluctuations in unemployment and vacancies along the Beveridge curve.

 Additional readings

-• Michaillat, Saez (2022) – This paper builds a dynamic version of the model in Michaillat, Saez (2015), which is static.
+- Michaillat and Saez (2022) – This paper builds a dynamic version of the model in Michaillat and Saez (2015), which is static.
 In this model the central bank can influence aggregate demand and unemployment through interest rates.

-• Michaillat, Saez (2024) – This paper develops a business-cycle model with divine coincidence: inflation is on target when unemployment is efficient.
-The model uses the structure of the dynamic model of slack in Michaillat, Saez (2022) and generates price dynamics by introducing price competition through directed search.
-To ensure that unemployment fluctuates, the model introduces price rigidity through quadratic price-adjustment costs.
+- Michaillat and Saez (2024) – This paper uses the dynamic model in Michaillat and Saez (2022) and generates a Phillips curve by introducing price competition through directed search.
+To ensure that unemployment fluctuates, the model assumes price rigidity through quadratic price-adjustment costs.
+The Phillips curve produced by the model guarantees divine coincidence: inflation is on target when unemployment is efficient.

 Practice material